Negative Reps – Negative Repetitions

 Pros of Negative reps

-The obvious benefit of negative reps is that it allows you to lift heavier.
+The obvious benefit is that it allows you to lift heavier.
 The heavier you lift the more damage you create, enabling you to get stronger at a quicker pace.
 The stronger you get, the bigger your muscles will grow.

 Negative training is a way of placing more stress on your muscles compared to training alone.
 This type of training was used by top American bodybuilder Casey Viator, who reportedly gained 63.21lbs of muscle in 28 days – by using this method for a lot of his training.